syncfusion-content/blazor-docs/blazor/gantt-chart/how-to/supported data-types-for-taskid.md

 ## Limitations

 * The predecessor value contains id to which the task relationship should be established and [predecessor types](https://blazor.syncfusion.com/documentation/gantt-chart/task-dependencies#task-relationship-types).
-In string/GUID type, while providing predecessor values, a space should be given between task id and predecessor types.
+In string/GUID type, while providing predecessor values both on load time and on cell editing, a space should be given between task id and predecessor types.
 * In string type, the id field in add dialog will be in edited state.
 The id should not contain an empty space.